railwayapp/docs/src/docs/reference/teams.md

 Under the General tab of the settings page, you can invite members to access the project.

-There are two scopes for Team members:
+There are three scopes for Team members:

 - Admin: Full administration of the Team and all Team projects
 - Member: Access to all Team projects